 The Grand Slam tournaments are represented and participate on the Anti-Doping Working Group which oversees the Tennis Anti-Doping Program administered by the ITF and also are represented as a constituency on the Tennis Integrity Board which is responsible for the Tennis Anti-Corruption Program.

 The Grand Slam tournaments offer an unparalleled, world-class sporting experience for tennis fans and athletes alike.
 The Grand Slam Board is committed to helping preserve the history and heritage of the sport and to build on the heritage to ensure a positive, dynamic future for international tennis.

 The members of the Grand Slam Board are the Chairmen and Executives of the four Grand Slam tournaments as well as the ITF President.

-View the Grand Slam rulebook (flipbook)
+View the Grand Slam Rulebook (flipbook)

-Two-time Australian Open champion Victoria Azarenka of Belarus is the most recent Grand Slam champion to have benefited from the Fund.
+By way of example, two-time Australian Open champion Victoria Azarenka of Belarus is the most recent champion to have benefited from the Fund.
 Tunisia’s Ons Jabeur and China’s Li Na, winners of the 2011 Roland Garros girls’ and women’s singles titles, also received support from the GSDF.
 Other players who have been supported by the GSDF include three-time Roland Garros champion Gustavo Kuerten (BRA), Australian Open finalist Marcos Baghdatis (CYP) and four-time ITF World Champion Cara Black (ZIM).